-Increasing your customer intelligence leads to better marketing and business outcomes.
+Increasing your customer intelligence leads to better business outcomes.

-As CIO contributor Dwight Davis stated, this approach to customer-intelligence gathering and eventual utilization is how leading brands develop robust marketing strategies that aid their overall, company-wide digital (and data) transformation efforts:
+As CIO contributor Dwight Davis stated, customer intelligence helps brands develop robust marketing strategies.
+Ones that aid their digital (and data) transformation efforts:

 “Without data-driven insights, digital transformation initiatives are flying blind.
 By contrast, organizations that make good use of data can achieve a range of benefits.”

-But to effectively and efficiently assemble, organize, analyze, and activate your customer intelligence, you need to address and improve your brand’s technological foundation.
+To effectively and efficiently assemble, organize, analyze, and activate your customer intelligence, though, you need to address and improve your brand’s tech foundation.

 How the right customer intelligence leads to better business decisions and results

-Executives recognize the value of customer intelligence to their organizational success.
+Executives recognize the value of customer intelligence to their success today.

-But according to 2020 Gartner research, just 54% of marketing-related decisions are being made by business leaders — including and especially CMOs — with customer analytics.
+But 2020 Gartner research found just 54% of marketing-related decisions are being made by business leaders with customer analytics.
 In short, that’s a waste of valuable data.

-Gartner Sr. Director Analyst Lizzy Foo Kune highlighted modern marketing leaders’ mindset around analytics — and how proving said insights help their businesses grow:
+Gartner Sr. Director Analyst Lizzy Foo Kune noted CMOs’ mindset around analytics:

 “Though CMOs understand the importance of applying analytics throughout the marketing organization, many struggle to quantify the relationship between insights gathered and their company’s bottom line.”

-First-party data is clearly a powerful resource (and an increasingly important one) for brands.
+First-party data is clearly a powerful resource.
+And an increasingly important one.

-But CMOs finally realize it’s only valuable to their teams when it’s accessible and actionable.
+But execs now realize it’s only valuable to their teams when it’s accessible and actionable.

-And, ideally, in a single solution with a single user interface that enables the aforementioned customer analysis, modeling, and segmentation as well as cross-channel activation.
+And, ideally, in a single solution with a single UI that enables efficient customer analysis, modeling, segmentation and activation.

-Similarly, they’re also figuring out stockpiling big data only deters their efforts to make sense of it and, in turn, better understand and engage with individuals and target segments.
+Similarly, they’re also figuring out stockpiling big data only deters their efforts to make sense of it and, in turn, better understand individuals and improve customer communications.

 In other words?
-Marketing leaders (finally) realize analytics is required to not only trace entire customer journeys (i.e., all interactions across touchpoints and channels), but also to improve their data liberation efforts.
+Marketing and analytics leaders (finally) realize first-party data is required to not only trace entire customer journeys, but also to improve their data liberation efforts.

-But not every data point associated with prospects and customers is required to react in real time and ‘meet’ them in their journeys with the right (see: individualized) messaging.
+But not every customer data point is required to ‘meet’ them in their journeys.

-To maximize the full potential of your continually accrued customer intelligence, you need:
+So, how can you maximize the full potential of your customer data?
+Well, you’ll need:

-- 1) Modern processes and analytics technologies in place to ensure only the most relevant, timely data is made available to marketing and other teams that require access
+- 1) Modern processes and analytics tech in place to ensure only the most relevant, timely data is made available to marketing and other teams that require access

 - 2) The right people to regularly analyze and otherwise use your customer data